overhead view of students working together at a round table

 In this math lesson, students learn about greenhouse gas emissions and why they are harmful to the Earth.
 Students will solve word problems that address emissions from electricity use, food production, transportation, plastic production, and clothing.

 This practical lesson combines climate science concepts with word problem practice, giving students a chance to see real-world applications of the math problems.
-If you are unsure about your own understanding of how trees help fight climate change, the background information on greenhouse gas emissions in the teacher’s guide will help you to get up to speed.
+If you are unsure about your own understanding of how trees help fight climate change, the background information on greenhouse gas emissions in the teacher’s guide will help you get up to speed.
 The lesson plan also includes linked sources that provide student-friendly information on carbon sinks and carbon sequestration.

 Sometimes word problems use silly scenarios (who needs 75 apples?!) that make it hard for students to connect to the question.
 These word problems, on the other hand, are highly relevant and will help students see how their personal actions impact the climate and how many trees they would have to plant in order to counter the greenhouse gas emissions they produce.